 - 1 Cup Red Bell Peppers, chopped

 - 2 Baby Bok Choy, end removed and quartered lengthwise

 - 1 Tablespoon Sesame Seeds , for garnish

 For the Sauce

 - 1/2 Cup Low Sodium Soy Sauce or Tamari

 - 1/4 Cup Vegetable or Chicken Stock, (We prefer to use Better Than Bouillon Chicken Base)

 - 1 Tablespoon Honey

 - 1 Tablespoon Brown Sugar

-- ¼ Teaspoon Ground Ginger
+- 1/4 Teaspoon Ground Ginger

-- 1 Teaspoon Minced Garlic, about 1 clove
+- 1 Teaspoon Garlic, minced, about 1 clove

 - 2 Tablespoons Cornstarch

 - Heat a season cast iron skillet over high heat.
 We prefer cast iron for the great flavor it lends to meals unlike nonstick which doesn't allow the juices to caramelize at the bottom of the pan.

 - Turn the heat down to medium and cook, stirring occasionally until the chicken is cooked through, about 4 minutes.

 - Add the remaining oil to the pan and add the broccolini, carrots and peppers.

 - Meanwhile, run the precooked noodles through hot water to separate the noodles.

 - Whisk together the soy sauce, stock, honey, brown sugar, ginger, garlic and cornstarch.